Paul is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 experience & expertise

-Paul is a regulatory specialist who regularly represents NHS Trusts, Independent providers, healthcare professionals and others.
+Paul is a regulatory specialist who regularly represents NHS Trusts, Independent hospitals, Care home providers, GP and Dental practices, Registered Managers, healthcare professionals and others.

 Paul has acted for Core participants in most of the key inquiries over the last 10 years.
 He led the legal team at Public Health England at the Mid Staffs Inquiry and represented clients at the Deepcut and Hillsborough inquests.
-He advises clients who face investigation by regulatory bodies and those required to give evidence to investigatory organisations and Select Committees of the House of Commons.
+He advises clients who face investigation by regulatory bodies, the Police, and those required to give evidence to investigatory organisations and Select Committees of the House of Commons.
+He has chaired independent investigations for NHS Trusts including those considering whether the Chair and CE have complied with Regulation 5 of the 2014 Regulations.

-He is approved by the BSB as a police station advisor and regularly advises clients who face interviews under caution and prosecution under the Health & safety at Work Act, the Regulatory Reform (Fire Safety) Order 2005, Health & Social Care Act and the Criminal Justice & Courts Act 2015 (“CJ&CA 2015”).
-Over the last 18 months he has acted for clients in the Magistrates & Crown Court who have faced prosecution for a choking death, a fall from a sling death, a resident who was overcome by smoke following a fire and a number of independent providers who have been prosecuted for Health & Social Care Act 2008 offences.
+He is approved by the BSB as a police station advisor and regularly advises clients who face interviews under caution and prosecution under the Health & Safety at Work Act, the Regulatory Reform (Fire Safety) Order 2005, the Health & Social Care Act and the Criminal Justice & Courts Act 2015 (“CJ&CA 2015”).
+Over the last 25 years he has acted for clients in the Magistrates & Crown Court.
+Since 2015, prosecutions are now summary only and heard by a District Judge who has unlimited financial sentencing powers.
 He has an extensive background in criminal law.

 Paul has acted in numerous Coroners inquiries and Art 2 investigations.
 He frequently acts for large organisations and NHS Trusts who have significant numbers of staff who have been summonsed to give evidence in court.
 He has an insight into the stress and strain that clients and their staff face in the run-up to court hearings and also advises those required to give preventing future death reports (Regulation 28) to the Coroner.
 Past inquiries include those concerning secure settings, hospitals, schools (following the death of a pupil who was allegedly bullied), care and nursing homes, railway tracks, police stations and barracks.
 He has acted for many consultants, GP’s and heads of prison healthcare who have been separately represented where it is believed there may be a potential conflict with their employers.

-- A number of substantive appeals before the First Tier Tribunal (Health & Social Care), including on-going appeals for a GP practice and a large healthcare provider
+- A large number of substantive appeals before the First Tier Tribunal (Health & Social Care), including appeals for Care Homes, GP and Dental practices and a large healthcare providers of facing the imposition of conditions or cancellation of registration.

 - Acting for a dental practice who were prosecuted for running an unregistered service.